AnimMouse/psn-pkg-torrents/README.md

 ## Game Requests
 Game torrents are created if I need/want to download that game, so not all games are included.

-If you need a game not included in this repository, make a discussion or an issue in GitHub.
+If you need a game not included in this repository, comment on the [Game Requests discussion](https://github.com/AnimMouse/psn-pkg-torrents/discussions/8) on GitHub.

+For games not downloading on torrents or for any problems, make an issue on GitHub.

 If you don't have a GitHub Account, you can email your requests at psn-pkg-torrents@animmouse.com